 As a member of our staff, you will live at R-C Scout Ranch for the entire season, providing meaningful and exciting experiences to hundreds of Cub Scouts and their family members every summer.
 If you’re looking for a job that is both challenging and the most fun you’ve ever had, R-C Scout Ranch is the place for you.

 Outside of programs like archery, BB Guns, and horseback riding, camp life is something truly special.
-There is no better way to spend your summer than at camp surrounded by your best friends!
+There is no better way to spend your summer than at camp surrounded by your new family.

 Staff Positions Available

-We have quite a few positions available for our 2021 summer camp season!
-If you have any questions or would like to find out more, please email RCScoutCamp@gmail.com.
+We have a few positions available for our 2021 summer camp season!
+If you have any questions or would like to find out more.

 All staff are expected to be able to work the entire camp season as well as attend both training weekends.
-Exceptions will be made for those attending another summer camp with their Troops.
-Additional exceptions may be handled on an individual basis.
+New this year is Staff will need to work Exceptions may be made for those attending another summer camp with their Troops handled on an individual basis.
 Preference will be given to those who can work the entire summer.

 - Staff – 16-17 years old

 – March 27-28 (Phoenix area)

 – April 23-24 (at R-C Scout Ranch)